Months out from the 2019 election for Madison’s next mayor, a large and diverse field of candidates is forming.

 Satya Rhodes-Conway: The former City Council member announced her candidacy in May.
 She represented parts of the city’s east and north sides, from East High School to Warner Park, as an alder from 2007 to 2012.
 She served with former Mayor Dave Cieslewicz and Mayor Paul Soglin.

 Rhodes-Conway is the the managing director of the Mayors Innovation Project at the Center on Wisconsin Strategy, a “think-and-do tank” based at the University of Wisconsin-Madison.
 She runs a national learning network for mayors and their staff focused on equity, sustainability and democracy.

 “It is up to cities to lead now, and we need city leaders who are ready for that and are able to take on that role,” Rhodes-Conway said.
 “I’m ready to do that whether that’s on climate, racial equity, housing, transportation.”

-Maurice Cheeks: The west side alder and vice president at MioSoft announced his bid for mayor July 12.
+Maurice Cheeks: The west side alder and vice president business development at MioSoft Corporation announced his bid for mayor July 12.
 He said he is running to address inequality in Madison.
 Cheeks was elected to the council in 2013 and represents District 10, one of Madison’s most diverse areas.
 He was also elected the Council's president pro tem, now called vice president, in 2015.